-Currently, 3D printing technology is used to provide a number of products in the dental industry.
+Currently, 3D printing is used to provide a number of products in the dental industry.
 Most common are wax patterns for fixed prosthodontics and models fabricated from intraoral or impression scans.
 However, popularity is gaining for orthodontics and removable prosthodontics.

-Digital Light Projection (DLP) 3D printing
+Digital Light Projection (DLP) 3D Printing

-The working material for Digital Light Projection is UV- and visible-light sensitive and held in a reservoir.
+The working material for Digital Light Projection is UV- and a visible-light sensitive material (resin) held in a reservoir.
 A wiper blade spreads material uniformly across the build platform after each layer is printed.
 DLP then takes advantage of the same technology used in certain television sets and presentation projectors to illuminate the outline of all of the parts simultaneously.
 The printed material is cured using a lamp or LED light source depending on printer model.

 Typical vertical resolution is 13 µm to 50 µm with very good accuracy and excellent surface finish.
 Post-print processing involves removal of support material by rinsing.